niloaydin/Character_Frequency/README.md

 console.log(result2); // This should give : { b: 1, a: 5, n: 3, ' ': 2, d: 1, p: 2, l: 1, e: 1 }
 ```

+# Contribution

+This library is still in progress, please feel free to contribute and give a feedback!

 # LICENSE